bb-qq/r8152/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Default issue template
+name: Bug/compatibility report
-about: This is a default issue template
+about: This is a template for reporting your environment and problems about the driver without any shortage.
 title: ''
 labels: ''
 assignees: ''